List of General Hospital characters introduced in the 1960s: Meg Bentley

-Meg Baldwin (maiden name Quinton, previously Bentley) is a fictional character from the ABC Daytime soap opera General Hospital.
+Meg Baldwin (also Quinton and Bentley) is a fictional character from the ABC Daytime soap opera General Hospital.
 Patricia Breslin originated the role in 1965.
 Jen Shepard temporarily portrayed the character from June 27 to July 19, 1967, when Breslin had an emergency appendectomy.
 Breslin left in 1969 when she married Art Modell.
 The role was taken over by Elizabeth MacRae, in August 1969, who left the series when the character died in 1973.

 In 1965, Meg Bentley becomes a nurse at General Hospital.
 Her husband Lloyd has just died and she moves to town with her son Scotty and stepdaughter Brooke.
 Meg is engaged to Dr. Noel Clinton, which Brooke does not approve of.
 Brooke seduces Noel away from Meg, and Meg is comforted by Lee Baldwin.
 Soon they are married.
 In 1969, Meg learns she has breast cancer and has a radical mastectomy.
 After the mastectomy, Meg has a mental breakdown and has to be committed to a sanitarium.
 She is eventually cured, but seeks treatment from Dr. Lesley Webber for high blood pressure.
 Meg dies, and Lee adopts Scotty.

 Angie Costello

 Angie Costello Collins (formerly Weeks) is a fictional character from the ABC Daytime soap opera, General Hospital.
 Jana Taylor originated the role on the series' premiere on April 1, 1963.
-Taylor portrayed the role until 1965.
+Taylor portrayed the role until September 22, 1966.
 She returned for a guest appearance on the show's 30th anniversary episode on April 1, 1993.

 Angie Costello is the first patient of Dr. Steve Hardy (John Beradino), the Chief of Staff at General Hospital.
 Angie is brought in with severe cuts on her face from a car accident where her boyfriend Eddie Weeks (then Craig Curtis) was driving.
 After surgery, Angie is upset that her face will be disfigured and causes trouble and stress for Dr. Hardy and Nurse Jessie Brewer (Emily McLaughlin).
 Angie recovers from plastic surgery and has an illegitimate child with Eddie, which they give up for adoption to Fred and Janet Fleming (Simon Scott and Ruth Phillips).
 Angie and Eddie get married, and want their child back.
 They kidnap the baby and are arrested.
 The court gives them custody of the baby and they leave town for Chicago.
 Angie returns in April 1993 and visits with Steve the same day as his 30th anniversary at General Hospital.
 Angie is related to Steve and Audrey through marriage, as her father-in-law, Al Weeks, married Audrey's sister, Lucille, years after Angie was seen on the show.